ibcel86/Peptide-Synthesis-Tool/README.md

 def process_sequence() is all of the tkinter outputs and inputs

 All of this codes takes a peptide sequence and gives the scientists the amount of each individual amino acid they need, the occurence of each in a sequence so that a synthesis plan can be devised, and then outputs the vial order required to synthesise the peptide on the automatic peptide synthesiser.

+To create the .exe file run pyinstaller.
+The .exe file is 33 mB and the upload limit is 25 mB.
+The python script is available in files.